barrybecker4/svelte-world-conflict/packages/world-conflict/tests/e2e/README.md

 ## Known Issues / Limitations

 1. **Timing**: AI turns may take variable time depending on game complexity.
-Tests have 60s timeout.
+Tests have adequate timeouts.
 2. **Randomness**: Game map generation is random, which can affect test stability
-3. **WebSocket**: Tests rely on WebSocket connections for real-time updates
+3. **WebSocket**: Tests rely on WebSocket connections for real-time updates.
+Some tests simulate disconnects/reconnects.
 4. **Instructions Modal**: The tutorial has 5 cards - `skipInstructions()` clicks through all of them.
 Use `skipInstructionsQuick()` for faster test runs.
 5. **AI Player Names**: AI players use default names from `playerConfigs.ts` (Emerald, Crimson, Amber, Lavender), not generic names like "Player 1".
 Use `AI_PLAYER_NAMES` from test fixtures.
 6. **Game Modals**: Modals (like soldier selection) can block UI interactions.
 The `endTurn()` helper automatically dismisses modals before clicking.
 7. **Early Game Endings**: With only 2 players, games can end quickly if one player dominates.
-Test 3 handles this gracefully.
+Tests handle this gracefully.
-8. **Multi-Player Storage**: Multi-player tests currently blocked by KV storage setup issue.
-See `IMPLEMENTATION_STATUS.md` for details and workarounds.
+8. **Map Size**: Use 'Medium' or larger maps for multi-player tests to ensure enough temple regions for all players.
+9. **Multi-Browser Tests**: Multi-player tests use multiple browser contexts simultaneously, which requires more system resources.

 ## Multi-Player Test Documentation